The anxiety can be relentless.

 Parent groups can be empowering.
 Yes, really.
 Many parents who are now in a better place continue to attend to share their and ups and downs, setbacks and successes with parents who are still struggling.
 Hope matters.

-Although these parent groups are geared toward alcohol and drug problems, many people who misuse alcohol or drugs may also experience other mental health concerns such as depression, anxiety, disordered eating, ADD, trauma, etc.
+Although these parent groups are geared toward alcohol and drug problems, many people who misuse alcohol or drugs experience other mental health concerns such as depression, anxiety, disordered eating, ADD, trauma, etc.

 About half of attendees are fathers which is a change from years ago and good news.
 Many parents continue even when things are going well.
 It keeps them grounded and helps maximize growth and prevent relapse or set backs for family members.

-I try and accept my counseling or coaching clients where they are and understand this is not something all are interested in or ready to try.
+I try and accept clients where they are and understand this is not something all are interested in or ready to try.
 I respect that choice.

 I nudge a little anyway.

 Because I get incredibly positive feedback from those who get past that initial reluctance.
 They are relieved to interact with other parents from decent, loving families who are struggling with a child with an addiction or potential substance use disorder or mental health issues like depression and anxiety or are managing relationships with children in recovery.

 Parents are surprised to see how much the process can give them direction.
 Hearing from others who have gone through this in the past as well as from those fierce parents currently trying to figure this out gives them clarity.
 They gradually get a better perspective on what’s working and how to break out of negative patterns.

 They learn about what approaches might work for them or their family member.